Sheelah

-At the beginning of 2009, Frida left Caracola for unknown reasons and was replaced by Sara Li.
+At the beginning of 2009, Karlsson left Caracola for unknown reasons and was replaced by Sara Li.
 Later in 2009, after issues with their record label, they stopped as Caracola and left the label, leaving them unable to use their old Caracola name anymore.
 They changed their name to Sheelah and began working on their new album with an edgier pop/dance sound.
 They continued to tour around Sweden as Sheelah, performing a mixture of Caracola songs and covers.
-Sometime during 2010, Sara Li left Sheelah to focus on her solo career and Sheelah continued as a duo with Emma and Emelie.
+Sometime during 2010, Li left Sheelah to focus on her solo career and Sheelah continued as a duo with Lewin and Rosén.

 Later in 2010, Sheelah released their new song called "Psycho".
 In 2011, they returned with a new single called "The Last Time", with a promotional music video being shot and uploaded on YouTube.
-Sadly, in fall 2011, Emma decided to leave Sheelah to pursue a solo career.
-She has not been replaced yet and nothing has been heard from Sheelah since Emma's departure, leaving fans to believe Sheelah is either on break or disbanded.
+However, in fall 2011, Lewin decided to leave Sheelah to pursue a solo career.
+She had not been replaced yet and nothing had been heard from Sheelah since Lewin's departure, leaving fans to believe Sheelah was either on break or disbanded.

-As of 2012, Emma Lewin is now a solo artist under her own name.
+As of 2012, Lewin is now a solo artist under her own name.
 She released her first song online with a music video called "No Excuses", which has a dance/pop sound close to their Sheelah material.
 She is currently in the recording process of her debut album.

 In January 2014, it was revealed that Caracola would be relaunched with three new members, Vendela Hollström, Ebba Knutsson and Sannah Johansson.
 The group began touring around Sweden, performing Caracola hits like "Smiling In Love", "Mango Nights" and "Sommernatt" and also a mixture of cover songs.
 Caracola also started recording a new single, due for a release in 2014, however, activities with the new line-up stopped in April 2014 and updates on their official pages stopped as well.

 Recently, their Twitter account @caracolaofficial was taken offline.
 Their Facebook banner also removed the photo of the new line-up and replaced it with a photo of the Caracola logo.
 In 2015, it has been confirmed with members of the recent line-up that they are no longer in Caracola, however, a member hinted that Caracola itself hasn't ended.
 It is unknown if the label has any further plans for Caracola, as no official word from the label about their activities have been announced.